UNC-Robotics/Med-MPD/README.md

 ### Lungs :lungs:

 There are five lungs environments from the Lung Image Database Consortium and Image Database Resource Initiative [(LIDC-IDRI)][2](CC-BY 3.0) image collection from The Cancer Imaging Archive [(TCIA)][2].
-The bronchial tree, pleural boundary, and major vessels were segmented using an automatic segmentation algorithm [(LINK)][3], and the nodules and lung fissures were manually segmented using [3D-Slicer][4].
+We segmented the bronchial tree, pleural boundary, and major vessels using an automatic segmentation algorithm [(LINK)][3], and we segmented the nodules and lung fissures manually using [3D-Slicer][4].

 [1]: <https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI> "LIDC-IDRI"
 [2]: <https://www.cancerimagingarchive.net/> "TCIA"